 The simplest way for people to travel to Bruges is by catching a plane to Charleroi International Airport.
 The Airport is located around 150 kilometres from Bruges itself, but there are excellent public transport links.
 Simply take the train from Charleroi to Brussels-Midi and change to a service to Bruges.
-Airlines serving Charleroi Airport include Ryanair, Wizz Airways and Thomas Cook.
+Airlines serving Charleroi Airport include Ryanair and Wizz Airways.

 You can easily travel to Bruges by train, thanks to the Eurostar network.
 The best way is to catch a Eurostar to Brussels, before switching to a service to Bruges.
 From London, the whole journey will take around 3 hours 30 minutes.
 At Bruges, the station is located a couple of kilometres to the south of the historic centre.
 That's not a problem though, as buses like the 62 and 63 stop directly outside the station and run to central destinations.